-To apply a presentation style, move the paragraph to the appropriate outline level as described in "Changing the order of the outline level lines" on page 75-unlike in Writer, where you select the desired style from the Styles and Formatting window.
+To apply a presentation style, move the paragraph to the appropriate outline level as described in "Changing the order of the outline level lines" on page 67.
+This is different from Writer, where you select the desired style from the Styles and Formatting window.